-For those wondering on the use of grammars to specify computational models, notice that symbol manipulation or parsing a sentence in a language bears a strong resemblance to computation.
+&lt;sup>1For those wondering on the use of grammars to specify computational models, notice that symbol manipulation or parsing a sentence in a language bears a strong resemblance to computation.

-The quest for formalising the concept of effective computability started around the beginning of the twentieth century with the development of the formalist school of mathematics (Hilbert's programme to find a complete and consistent set of axioms for all mathematics) with the prospect of reducing all of mathematics to the formal manipulation of symbols.
 The formalist program was eventually shattered by Kurt Gödel's incompleteness theorem, which states that no matter how strong a deductive system for number theory you take, it will always be possible to construct simple statements that are true but unprovable.
 This theorem is essentially a statement about computability.
-Actually, Gödel's first (there is no consistent system of axioms whose theorems can be listed by an effective procedure, i.e.,an algorithm, able to prove all truths about the arithmetic of the natural numbers) and second (no formal system can prove its own consistency) incompleteness theorems, were the first of a series of results on the of formal systems, culminating on Turing's theorem that there is no algorithm to solve the halting problem.
+Actually, Gödel's first (there is no consistent system of axioms whose theorems can be listed by an effective procedure, i.e., an algorithm, able to prove all truths about the arithmetic of the natural numbers) and second (no formal system can prove its own consistency) incompleteness theorems, were the first of a series of results on the of formal systems, culminating on Turing's theorem that there is no algorithm to solve the halting problem.